 What is tonsillitis?

-Most often, tonsillitis is caused by a virus.
-Less often, it is caused by the same bacteria that cause strep throat.
-In rare cases, a fungus or a parasite can cause it.
+Tonsillitis is usually caused by a virus.
+It can also be caused by the same bacteria that cause strep throat.
+In rare cases, a fungus or a parasite can cause tonsillitis.

 What are the symptoms?